 A car dealership will need to obtain a car dealer license before opening.
 This license is typically through the state’s Department of Motor Vehicles or Department of Licensing.
 States typically require the business to have a location secured with the proper zoning and any business licenses approved before they can apply for a car dealer license.
 Most states will also require the dealer to purchase a car dealer bond.

-Additionally, a car dealership will also need a sales tax permit and Employer Identification Number.
+Additionally, an auto dealership has general licensing requirements such as a sales tax permit and Employer Identification Number.

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a car dealership is another.
 The cost to start a new car dealership can be quite high, with a majority of costs going to property renovations and inventory.
-Banks are typically going to want the borrower to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+Banks are typically going to want the borrower to have good credit and personally invest 15-25% towards the total start-up costs.

-With good service, car dealerships can establish loyal and returning customers, but because many years may pass before a customer needs to buy a new car, dealerships need to continually market.
-Many dealerships use print advertising, radio advertising, online advertising, and direct mail to market their vehicles.
+With good service, car dealerships can establish loyal and returning customers.
+Still, because many years may pass before a customer needs to buy a new car, dealerships need to continually market.
+Many dealerships use print advertising, radio advertising, online advertising, social media, and direct mail for marketing their vehicles.
 Marketing expenses will vary depending on the type of marketing activity that a dealership is performing.